nawabkhan89646/teamPepsiGeekathon/Shashank/Leadership/README.md

 ## Usage
 - Created this webpage with five section from top to bottom.
-- Usage can be of whole web page from top to bottom with seven section by using scroll bar
+- Usage can be of whole web page from top to bottom with five section by using scroll bar

 - Pull requests are welcome.
 For major changes, please open an issue first to discuss what you would like to change.